READ THIS Before You Enroll in KDP Select!

 Suffice it to say, Amazon offers some pretty enticing perks for enrolling in KDP Select.
-However, as with anything there is another side to the coin.
-Let’s take a look at why a self-publishing authors might want to cast a wider net.
+However, as with anything, there is another side to the coin.
+Let’s take a look at why self-publishing authors might want to cast a wider net.

 The Cons of Enrolling in KDP Select